Scroll to content

 PE

-We will focus on Badminton, Handball, Football and Tennis over both half terms.
+We will focus on a range of skills over the next term.
 Please ensure children are dressed appropriately for these lessons.
 Also be advised that no jewellery is allowed in these lessons.

 Computing